Model-free High Dimensional Mediator Selection with False Discovery Rate Control: Data Analysis

 { The results indicate that hippocampal atrophy mediates sex differences in Alzheimer's disease progression.
 Specifically, women exhibit faster hippocampal volume loss in structural brain changes, which contribute to more severe clinical symptoms and accelerated cognitive decline.
 Furthermore, the volume of the amygdala significantly mediates the relationship between sex and cognitive decline in Alzheimer's disease.
 Specifically, females exhibited smaller amygdala volumes than males, which were in turn associated with greater cognitive impairment.}

 {These findings are consistent with previous independent studies.
-For example, A longitudinal analysis found that women with probable Alzheimer's disease exhibited significantly faster hippocampal atrophy compared to men \citep{ardekani2016analysis}.
+For example, a longitudinal analysis found that women with probable Alzheimer's disease exhibited significantly faster hippocampal atrophy compared to men \citep{ardekani2016analysis}.
 This accelerated atrophy was associated with a more rapid decline into dementia, highlighting female sex as a risk factor for faster disease progression.
 Another study analyzing resting-state fMRI data from individuals with mild cognitive impairment (MCI) showed that females had weaker hippocampal connectivity to the precuneus cortex and brainstem compared to males.
 This diminished connectivity may contribute to the increased susceptibility of women to cognitive decline and progression to Alzheimer's disease \citep{williamson2022sex}. } \cite{poulin2011amygdala} reported that amygdala atrophy is associated with increased dementia severity.
-Males consistently exhibit larger amygdala volumes than females, after adjusting for total brain volume \citep{goldstein2001normal}. {Moreover, Tau-PET studies have shown that tau accumulation in the amygdala surpasses that in the entorhinal cortex, indicating the amygdala may be among the first brain regions affected by tau pathology in Alzheimer's disease \citep{stouffer2024amidst,lupton2016effect}.} Cortical thinning in the Angular Gyrus and superior temporal sulcus have also been frequently linked to AD and other neurodegenerative disorders \citep{dickerson2009cortical}.
-Our analysis provides insights into how gender influences cognitive decline and contributes to a better understanding of gender-specific differences in dementia progression.
+Males consistently exhibit larger amygdala volumes than females, after adjusting for total brain volume \citep{goldstein2001normal}. {Moreover, Tau-PET studies have shown that tau accumulation in the amygdala surpasses that in the entorhinal cortex, indicating the amygdala may be among the first brain regions affected by tau pathology in Alzheimer's disease \citep{stouffer2024amidst,lupton2016effect}.} Our analysis provides insights into how gender influences cognitive decline and contributes to a better understanding of gender-specific differences in dementia progression.